Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 </figure>

 In some cases we need to have certain methods which will be used in many derived classes.
 Each derived can implement different functionality for those Methods.
 In These cases, we can use the Interface.
 We can say our Guest and house example.
-For Guest the “Welcome Message” and “No of Guest” Function are common, but it will be different for different owners in the same house, Guest might a fathers guest, Mothers Guest, Children’s Guest or Family Guest.
+For Guest the `Welcome Message` and `No of Guest` Function are common, but it will be different for different owners in the same house, Guest might a fathers guest, Mothers Guest, Children’s Guest or Family Guest.
 Each guest can have different welcome message subject, but the functions are same as Message .let’s consider now Father is a Class, Mother is a class and Children are one Class.
 Both guestWelcome Message and Noofguest method are same for all.
 In this case, we can create an Interface and declare both methods in the Interface.
 All father, mother and Children Classes can inherit the interface and write their own method details.
 Interface is similar to Abstract class but the major difference between the Abstract Class and the Interface are .In Abstract Class there can be both Abstract Method and Non Abstract methods .But in Interface all methods are abstract by default which means there is no non Abstract type method in the Interface.
 All the Methods declared in Interface should be override in the derived class.

 **What will happen when non-abstract methods with body part are declared in an Interface?**
-It will display the warning message as “unexpected modifier” in Access modifier part and “Unexpected Method body” error warning at message Body.
+It will display the warning message as `unexpected modifier` in Access modifier part and `Unexpected Method body` error warning at message Body.

 This article repost from [here](http://www.c-sharpcorner.com/UploadFile/asmabegam/basic-concept-of-oop-in-C-Sharp) under markdown format.
 Thank you!